(Visited 1,672 times, 1 visits today)

 Gold Coast City Club has a mix of studio, 1- and 2-bedroom, 2-bath units.
 Floor plans and rent ranges are available online.

 The units have larger living areas and more closet space than is typical of most of the newer apartments in Streeterville.

 The units have updated kitchens with built-in microwaves and electric stoves.
-Not all of the apartments have dishwashers.
 Some of the kitchen layouts have an eat-in area